 This is why many diabetics in recent years have been more than willing to try alternative treatment options like CBD oil.
 Even if CBD can replace just one of their prescription medications – or even reduce the requisite doses – it’s generally more than worth it.

-Not to mention, the general improvement in quality of life for some diabetics that have added CBD to their treatment regimen has been, to put it quite simply, pretty miraculous.
+Not to mention, the general improvement in quality of life for some diabetics that have added CBD to their treatment regimen has been significant.

 As we mentioned earlier, in the world of medicine, anecdotal evidence can only go so far.
 Regardless of the fact that many diabetics use CBD oil every day of their lives to help manage their condition, most physicians are wary to recommend it as a treatment because they can’t point to the exact physiological reasons as to why it’s beneficial.

-Fortunately, along with its potential to help with cancer-related symptoms and nervous disorders, CBD for diabetes has been a pretty well-researched area of medical cannabis.
+Fortunately, along with its potential to help with nervous disorders, CBD for diabetes has been a pretty well-researched area of medical cannabis.

 Dr. Raphael Mechoulam, a research scientist from the Hebrew University of Jerusalem, points to the fact that naturally-occurring CBD receptors occur throughout the human body – from the brain and nervous tissues to organs, endocrine glands, and immune cells.